 Payment standards are broken down by nine separate neighborhoods as defined by ZIP codes.
 Each of these neighborhood payment standards is broken down by bedroom size.

-Payment standards are set at the market rate.
+Payment standards are set at or near the market rate using local housing market data.

 Because data shows that market rents are significantly different for three-bedroom apartments and three-bedroom single-family homes and duplexes, Home Forward has established separate payment standards for the two housing types with three bedrooms.

-In response to a FMR study commissioned by the local metro-area housing authorities, on February 3, 2016, HUD adopted revised FMRs for the Portland- Vancouver-Hillsboro, OR-WA, HUD Metropolitan Statistical Area (MSA).
-In March 2016, utilizing these new and substantially increased FMRs together with our existing authority, at the time, to set payment standards up to 120% of FMR.
-Home Forward’s Board of Commissioners adopted new payment standards to be effective December 1, 2020.

-With the latest payment standard update, our July 1, 2022 payment standards for studio, 1-bedroom, or 2-bedroom apartments are not below 95% of actual market rate in any of the nine payment standard areas.
-The following table illustrates the shortfall in studios, one-bedrooms and two-bedrooms throughout the county:
+Home Forward continues to utilize triannual FMR studies commissioned by the local metro-area housing authorities, and adjusts payment standards based on those FMR outcomes.